ratgdo/homekit-ratgdo/README.md

 ### Unable to Pair

-> I get a message [Unable to Add Accessory: The setup code is incorrect.](https://github.com/ratgdo/homekit-ratgdo/issues/97)
+I get a message [Unable to Add Accessory: The setup code is incorrect.](https://github.com/ratgdo/homekit-ratgdo/issues/97)

 > [!WARNING]
-We have had a number of users that have encountered this error that was a result of running HomeBrdige with the Bounjour-HAP mDNS backend.
+We have had a number of users that have encountered this error that was a result of running HomeBridge with the Bounjour-HAP mDNS backend.
 You can find more details in the issue thread, but the short story is to consider changing that backend to Avahi or Ciao.

 ### How do I re-pair my ratgdo?

 Use the [online browser-based flash tool](https://ratgdo.github.io/homekit-ratgdo/flash.html), and follow the "Visit Device" link.
 If you see a big QR code, the ratgdo is *not* paired.
-Click the "Un-pair HomeKit" button, and then delete the garage door from within the HomeKit app (or vice versa, order does not matter).
-It is also recommended that you reboot the RATGDO after un-pairing.
+Click the _Reset HomeKit_ or _Un-pair HomeKit_ button, and then delete the garage door from within the HomeKit app (or vice versa, order does not matter).
+Reseting or Un-pairing HomeKit will cause the ratgdo device to reboot.
 You can then re-pair the device by adding it again as normal.

 ### Where can I get help?